Approach to network failure due to intrinsic fluctuations

-{\it Cascade failures :} In this regime, as $\eta$ decreases below $\eta_2$ {color{red} or $\eta_1$}, the number of deleted nodes per time step is now more than 1, {\it i.e.}, $F_{\rm del} > 1$.
-The node failures in this regime are not independent since one node failure leads many other nodes to fail.
-In some parts of this regime, the total capacity is more than the total load present on the network ($\eta > 1$), but some of the nodes encounter extreme events (and get disabled) due to excess load received from the redistribution of walkers.
+{\it Cascade failures :} In this regime, as $\eta$ decreases below $\eta_1$, the number of deleted nodes per time step is now more than 1, {\it i.e.}, $n_{del} > 1$.
+The node failures in this regime are not independent since every one node failure leads many other nodes to fail.
+In some parts of this regime, the total capacity is more than the total load present on the network ($\eta > 1$), but only some of the nodes encounter extreme events (and get disabled) due to excess load received from the redistribution of walkers.
 In an all-to-all network, all the nodes are neighbors of each other and hence, these failures are correlated with one another.
 Failure of a small number of nodes is followed by the failure of a larger number of nodes at the next time step.
-Such a sequence of node failures is called the cascade failures, and this regime lasts until $\eta=\eta_2$, where $\eta_2$ is determined through an empirical relation $\eta_2 = \alpha \eta_{\rm max}$.
-In this, $\eta_{\rm max}$ is the value of $\eta$ at which $F_{\rm del}$ is maximum, and $\alpha=0.8$.
-This cascade failure regime is indicated as Region II in Fig. \ref{fig1}(b).
+Such a sequence of node failures is called the cascade failures, and this regime lasts until $\eta=\eta_2$, where $\eta_2$ is determined through

+In this, $\alpha$ is a parameter to be chosen based on empirical simulations.
+Our simulations show that choosing $\alpha=1$ underestimates $\eta_2$, while $\alpha=0.8$ provides a more realistic estimate for $\eta_2$ associated with regime change.
+The cascade failure regime is shown as Region II in Fig. \ref{fig1}(b).

 {\it Overload failure :} In this regime, the entire network fails with deletion of all the remaining nodes in one time step, or in no more than 2 time steps.
-In this case, as it is a one-step failure, number of deleted nodes equals the instantaneous number of active nodes, and total load on the network is greater than its carrying capacity, {\it i.e.}, $\eta << 1$.
+In this case, as it is a one-step failure, number of deleted nodes equals the instantaneous number of active nodes, and total load on the network is significantly greater than its carrying capacity, {\it i.e.}, $\eta << 1$.
 As a consequence, each node is already overloaded, and typically it takes no more than one time step for all the nodes to fail together.
-This is evident in the region $\eta < \eta_2$ (shown as Region III in Fig. \ref{fig1}(b)) since for each realization of the random walk dynamics there is just one data point appearing in this regime.
+This is evident for $\eta < \eta_2$ (shown as Region III in Fig. \ref{fig1}(b)), since for each realization of the random walk dynamics there is just one data point appearing in this regime.